-How Starbucks Changed Supply Chain Management From Coffee Bean to Cup
+How Starbucks Changed Their Supply Chain Management

 For an average business operator, supply chain comparisons made with Starbucks might seem a little daunting at first blush.
-After all, the coffee juggernaut generates annual revenues of over $22 billion, operating over 25,000 stores in six continents.
+After all, the coffee juggernaut generates annual revenues of over US$22 billion, operating over 25,000 stores in six continents.
 And considering that it is opening new stores in China at a rate of one shop every 15 hours, it is showing no sign of taking a breather.
 Starbucks currently operates 3,000 stores in China and intends to have 5,000 outlets there by 2021.